anilkulkarni87/dev.to/README.md

 - Identify new files and modified markdown files
 - For new files, create new articles
 - For modified, update the articles
+    - Read the json and call the Update api

 ### Thanks